GOLD COUNTRY BROADBAND CONSORTIUM (GCBC)

-Next: Record your results in the form below.
+Next: Record your results here.
+(Link coming soon)

 If you’re having difficulty taking the test or you don’t have the ability to get internet service at your home you can notify the CPUC directly by filling out the form available here and mailing it to the CPUC.
 Directions are available on the form.